 SPONSORED BY IN OUR NAME INITIATIVE

-6 PM TO 6:45 PM – POETRY BY AMANI OLUGBALA
+6:30 TO 7 PM – RAP MUSIC BY AMANI OLUGBALA

 7 TO 8:30 PM – PANEL PRESENTATION AND COMMUNITY CONVERSATION

-The month of January is dedicated to discussing our community’s response to addiction.
+The month of March is dedicated to discussing the effects of income inequality in our community.

-Our panel will get an open conversation started by sharing their insights and life experiences regarding the affects of taking a punitive (incarceration) approach versus a therapeutic (treatment) approach to addiction.
+Our panel will get an open conversation started by sharing their insights and life experiences regarding income inequality and what that means to our local area.
+Panelists are: